The Nutrition Society Silver Medal has been assigned annually since 1991 for scientific excellence in the field of nutrition.

-The successful applicant will receive the Award and will be expected to present their research at the Summer Conference 2020: Protein: Sources, benefits and global challenges and provide a paper based on their lecture for publication in the Proceedings of the Nutrition Society (PNS).
+Due to the cancellation of the Summer Conference, the Silver Medal Award Lecture has been rescheduled to a Special Awards event on 7 December.
+The successful applicant will receive the Award and will be expected to present their research at this event and provide a paper based on their lecture for publication in the Proceedings of the Nutrition Society (PNS).

 - Applicants must be Nutrition Society members and within 15 years of higher degree graduation at application.
 Provided that this criterion is met, there is no limit to the number of times an application can be made, however previous winners are ineligable.
 Each subsequent application must be a new submission made in full.

 - Candidates may request that any career breaks, such as maternity leave or long-term illness be taken into account when determining whether the candidate is still within the eligibility period.

 - Applications will be judged by a panel of distinguished nutritionists from a variety of institutions and areas of expertise.
 Judging will focus on the following criteria: